jberusch/llm-personal-assistant/CALENDAR_QUICKSTART.md

 ./focus morning
 # Now shows today's calendar events!

+# Email triage
+./focus inbox
+./focus email 1
+./focus reply 1
+./focus cleanup

 # Natural conversation
 ./focus
 > what do I have tomorrow?
 > schedule team sync Friday at 2pm
 > am I free this weekend?
+> any unread emails I should prioritize?
 ```

 ## ⚠️ Before Setup

-Until you complete the Google Calendar setup:
+Until you complete the Google integration:
-- Calendar commands will show a "not configured" message
+- Calendar & Gmail commands will show a "not configured" message
 - Everything else works normally
 - This is completely optional!